soc-smiths/planning/track-02-forgecheck.md

     (caused by the current instruction) while interrupts are asynchronous (external events); mcause distinguishes them.

-12. What does the FENCE instruction do, conceptually?
-    ✅ Enforces ordering constraints on memory operations before/after it, relevant for DMA/multi-core/memory-mapped I/O correctness.
+12. What is PMP, and what real problem does it solve on a core with no full MMU?
+    ✅ Physical Memory Protection — restricts which memory regions code can access, enabling isolation (e.g. bootloader vs. application) without full virtual memory hardware.

+13. What is the difference in role between CLINT and PLIC?
+    ✅ CLINT handles software and timer interrupts local to a hart;
+    PLIC routes and prioritizes multiple external peripheral interrupts to one or more harts.

-13. True or False: RV32IMC is a common choice for microcontroller-class cores.
+14. True or False: RV32IMC is a common choice for microcontroller-class cores.
     ✅ True — integer base + multiply/divide + compressed instructions,
     a practical balance for small embedded cores.

+15. What is Spike, and why is it used before RTL/silicon exists?
+    ✅ The RISC-V reference ISA simulator — runs binaries against the spec as a "golden reference" so software/verification work can proceed before real hardware is available.

+16. True or False: claiming a core implements "RV32IMC" is automatically true as long as the RTL was written with that intent.
+    ✅ False — conformance must actually be verified, typically using compliance/architecture test suites (e.g. riscv-arch-test).

-14. What's the difference between LW and LB in terms of what ends up in the destination register?
+17. What's the difference in what ends up in the destination register between LW and LB?
     ✅ LW loads a full 32-bit word; LB loads a single byte and sign- extends it to fill the register.

-15. True or False: `objdump` can be used to disassemble a compiled binary back into assembly instructions.
+18. True or False: `objdump` can be used to disassemble a compiled binary back into assembly instructions.
     ✅ True.

+19. What does the Vector (V) extension conceptually add to the ISA, at a high level?
+    ✅ Vector registers and instructions that operate on multiple data elements per instruction (data-parallel processing).

+20. Why does RISC-V formally reserve opcode space for custom instructions rather than leaving it undefined?
+    ✅ Lets vendors add proprietary/custom instructions in a standardized, non-conflicting way while remaining compliant with the base ISA elsewhere.

 ---